iboB/jalog/doc/logging.md

 Jalog supports `printf` style logging.

 If you are a fan of `printf` you can use the macros from `jalog/LogPrintf.hpp` which are easy to disable at compile-time.
-Note however that `printf` custom types and also logging floating point numbers won't appear in their full native precision (but must be formatted with `%f` or `%e`).
+Note however that `printf` doesn't support custom types and also floating point numbers won't appear in their full native precision (but must be formatted with `%f` or `%e`).

-The main goal of `printf`-like interface is to allow users to provide a function pointer to libraries (including plain C ones) which support external `printf`-like log functions.
+The main goal of the `printf`-like interface is to allow users to provide a function pointer to libraries (including plain C ones) which support external `printf`-like log functions.

 With `jalog/Printf.hpp` Jalog provides the following functions: